Obligations with Physical Delivery in a Multi-Layered Financial Network: Example payment utility and utility functions

 That is, the holdings for firm $i$ after trading would be the closest feasible point (based on the Euclidean norm) to the initial network model before trading occurs.
 In particular, by definition of the norm, $u_i$ is jointly continuous, strictly concave, and supermodular in its first component. \end{example}

 \begin{example} Consider the case where a firm may wish to maximize their holdings in a specific asset $k^* \in \{1,2,...,m\}$ at the expense of all other assets.
 In a systemic crises, firms may choose to sell higher risk assets or currencies in order to purchase safer ones in a \emph{flight-to-quality}.
+This has occurred in practice during currency crises such as the 1997 Asian financial crisis when firms bought US dollars due to the collapse of local currencies despite the market moving against them in such transactions.
 This can be modeled by a firm wishing to maximize the holdings in the safe asset at the expense of all others.
 We can define the utility function for~\eqref{Eq:holding} by

 That is, firm $i$ will solely seek to maximize their holdings in asset $k^*$, without consideration of any other assets.
 In particular, this is trivially jointly continuous, concave, and supermodular in its first component. \end{example}